How to Decorate an Elegant Designer Christmas Tree

 Some popular Christmas tree toppers include ready-made toppers bought at a store (such as a star), bows, or unique DIY creations using ribbon, floral picks, and creativity.

 Finish off your Christmas tree decorating by wrapping gifts for under the tree in gift wrap and ribbons that complement your tree decorations.
+Consider selecting at least 3 wrapping papers and at least 3 ribbons that complement your tree, then mix and match the paper and ribbons to create different pairings when decorating your gifts.

 Instead of decorating with gifts (or before you have a chance to wrap your gifts), consider decorating under your tree with poinsettia plants.